dialog-semiconductor/BLE_SDK6_examples/LPCCSE-142-ble_notify_button_wakeup/Readme.md

  This example requires:
  - SDK v6.0.11.1009
  - **SEGGER’s J-Link** tools should be downloaded and installed.
- - Additionaly, an application like LightBlue Explorer must be used to act as a BLE central
+ - Additionaly, an application like LightBlue Explorer must be used to act as a BLE central.
+It can be found on [Google Play](https://play.google.com/store/apps/details?id=com.punchthrough.lightblueexplorer) or on the [App Store](https://apps.apple.com/gb/app/lightblue-explorer/id557428110).

 ## How to run the example